openeuler-mirror/qemu/docs/tools/virtfs-proxy-helper.rst

 .. option:: -f, --fd SOCKET_ID

-  Use given file descriptor as socket descriptor for communicating with qemu proxy fs drier.
+  Use given file descriptor as socket descriptor for communicating with qemu proxy fs driver.
 Usually a helper like libvirt will create socketpair and pass one of the fds as parameter to this option.

 .. option:: -s, --socket SOCKET_FILE